 Interquartile Range (IQR)

-The interquartile range of a sample of data is the range of the middle half of the ordered values.
+The interquartile range of a sample of data is the range of the middle half of the ordered values (between the lower quartile and the upper quartile).
 It is a measure of "dispersion", i.e., spread.

 Key Driver Analysis

 A key driver analysis investigates the relationships between potential drivers and customer behavior such as the likelihood of a positive recommendation, overall satisfaction, or propensity to buy a product.
 See our recent blog post for more information.

 The Likert scale is commonly used when collecting responses from questionnaires or surveys that rely on opinion (for example, a customer satisfaction survey).
 A Likert scale measures agreement or disagreement using a symmetric or balanced scale.
 It often has an odd number of categories so that the middle value can represent a neutral response.
 A typical Likert scale is:

 - Strongly agree